bz007/xonix/README.md

 # Xonix

-Xonix game implementation in Lua on wonderfull LOVE framework.
+Xonix game implementation in Lua on wonderfull [LÖVE](https://love2d.org/) framework.
 Hacked on holidays in end of March, 2022.

 ## Just some copyright notices